kihenkel/powershell-utilities/README.md

 - `mklink C:\Windows\System32\WindowsPowerShell\v1.0\profile.ps1 C:\Path\To\This\Repository\src\profile.ps1` (for 32bit)
 - `mklink C:\Windows\SysWOW64\WindowsPowerShell\v1.0\profile.ps1 C:\Path\To\This\Repository\src\profile.ps1` (for 64bit)

+(add `cmd /c` to the front if you're using PowerShell to make the symbolic link)

 ## Commands
 - `gogo` - Runs your node application with `npm run serve`